 12. Patrons may not connect to the library Local Area Network with a personal laptop computer or mobile computer device.
 Laptop or mobile users may access our wireless network.

 13. Patrons should report all error messages to the staff member on duty immediately.
 They should not attempt to fix any computer problems.

 14. Printing costs $.15 per B/W one-sided 8 ½ x 11 or 8 ½ x 14 sheet of paper, $.30 per B/W two-sided 8 ½ x 11 or 8 ½ x 14 sheet of paper or one-sided 11 x 17 sheet of paper, $.30 per color one-sided 8 ½ x 11 or 8 ½ x 14 sheet of paper, and $.60 per color two-sided 8 ½ x 11 or 8 ½ x 14 sheet of paper or one-sided 11 x 17 sheet of paper.
 Payment should be given to the circulation desk librarian.
 Patrons should make only authorized copies of copyrighted data.

-15. Only children may use the children’s computer.
+15. Only children may use the children’s computers.
 Only patrons age 12 and up may use the adult computers.
-Any patron may use the handicap-accessible computer; however, if a handicap patron needs to use a computer they are given priority.
+Any patron may use the handicap-accessible computer; however, if a handicap patron needs to use a computer, they are given priority.

 16. Any misuse of the computers may result in immediate termination of a patron’s session and permanent loss of computer privileges.

 The library does not monitor nor filter the information accessed through the Internet and cannot be held responsible for its content.
 The Internet is a global entity with a highly diverse user population and library patrons use it at their own discretion.